donert/zoom-red/README.md

 * The join, end and leave meeting controls do not work.
 * The user table has default values and don't track updates for all values - not yet implemented.
 The state may not be correct until their is a change in state.
 * The user table is completly refreshed on every update (this wont scale well) and also destroys your sort order.
+* This is developed and tested on Mac only.
+Sorry.
+* ZoomOSC features are not uniformly implemented on mac and windows.
+I have not attempted to disable features based on the client.

 # Major TODOs